DECO3801-The-Better-Half/Touch-Me-Not/README.md

 This issue is related to the port main.py is trying to read the arduino input from.
 [This link should show you how to find the suitable port for your computer.](https://www.mathworks.com/help/supportpkg/arduinoio/ug/find-arduino-port-on-windows-mac-and-linux.html)

-For mac computers, the ports will look similar to the following:
+For Mac computers, the ports will look similar to the following:
 - `/dev/tty.usbmodem14201`
 - `/dev/cu.usbmodem1101`